Actively Recruiting

 - Current active suicidal or homicidal ideation with intent or plan

-- Current severe substance use that warrants immediate medical attention
+- Current severe substance use that requires immediate medical attention

-- Significant cognitive impairment that would prevent engagement in assessments and therapy (e.g., advanced dementia, severe traumatic brain injury).
+- Significant cognitive impairment preventing participation in therapy and assessments (e.g., advanced dementia, severe traumatic brain injury)

 AI-Screening